-We would be honoured to support you in planning a befitting memorial ceremony – whether that’s entirely family-led, or with our dedicated celebrant team.
+We would be honoured to support you in planning a befitting memorial ceremony with our dedicated team as part of our Bare Funeral service.
 Click below to find out more.

 Planning a memorial for a loved one who has died, is the final chance to honour them and reflect on their life, values and beliefs.
 This complete guide to planning a memorial can help you to arrange a farewell to celebrate a loved one’s achievements and honour their life, the way it was lived.

-As our cremations are unattended, there is no formal ceremony included with a Bare arrangement.
-But we believe it's important that something is done to honour the deceased person.
+As we offer cremations that are unattended, we believe it's important that something is done to honour the deceased person.
 That’s why we encourage families to hold some form of memorial or ashes scattering ceremony once the ashes are returned.
-There's also the option of adding a memorial service to a Bare Cremation.
-That's where our celebrants can help arrange and conduct a memorial service separately from the cremation.

 A memorial can be an opportunity for mourning and reflection, but it doesn’t need to a sombre affair.
 It’s important to remember there is no one way a loved one must be farewelled.
 You have the choice to celebrate their life and the character they were.

-We’ve put together this complete guide to planning a memorial to help families and friends consider the most fitting send-off for their loved one.
-We also provide some tips on how to plan a family-led memorial – either with the help of a funeral celebrant, or without.
+We’ve put together this complete guide to planning a memorial to provide families and friends information on how to send-off for their loved one.
 This article will guide you through the process of how to plan a memorial service and answer some common questions about memorials.
-It covers the following aspects of how to plan a memorial:

 What’s the difference between a memorial, funeral and wake?

-A memorial is a ceremony that takes place without a coffin or casket present.
+A memorial is a funeral service that takes place without a coffin or casket present.
 Memorials are usually more celebrations of life, rather than sombre rituals.
 Family and friends are often encouraged to wear colour at memorials, instead of black or dark colours seen at most funerals.

 In the same way that organising any event or celebration, like a birthday or even a wedding is usually done without hiring an official event planner, you don’t need a funeral director to plan a memorial.
 Arranging all aspects of the memorial service can be done yourself.